 Biodiversity is fundamental to sustaining life, providing critical ecosystem services, such as food security, water purification, nutrient cycling, and climate regulation, that are essential to support human well-being and economic growth.
-Latest news on OECD participation at the Convention on Biological Diversity, Montreal.

-English, PDF, 2,978kb
+English, PDF, 3,652kb

 This brochure provides an overview of OECD work on water.
 Water policies around the world are in urgent need of reform.
 OECD work identifies the priority areas where governments need to focus their reform efforts.